-Heading for AVERAGE DISCHARGE has been deleted and the information contained in this paragraph is now presented in the tabular summaries following the discharge table or in the REMARKS paragraph, as appropriate.
+Headings for AVERAGE DISCHARGE, EXTREMES FOR PERIOD OF RECORD, AND EXTREMES FOR CURRENT YEAR have been deleted and the information contained in these paragraphs, except for the listing of secondary instantaneous peak discharges in the EXTREMES FOR CURRENT YEAR paragraph, is now presented in the tabular summaries following the discharge table or in the REMARKS paragraph, as appropriate.
 No changes have been made to the data presentations of lake contents.